Wielstra-Lab/PAVspotter/README.md

 - Step 7: Check if everything worked properly

 Did it all run succesfully?
 Great job!
 Are you still having trouble/questions?
-Feel free to contact the creators of PAV-spotter.
+Feel free to contact the creators of PAV-spotter

 ---

 Good luck!

+--

+PS: An example batch script (to be used in a Windows environment) was added in this repository as well It is meant for taking screenshots in IGV in an automated way, please see the Manuscript for more details on this